-The "EntraPass" card access system, a sophisticated security access system, is comprised of a central computer, access card readers, electromagnetic door locks, and relay control cabinets.
+The "EntraPass" card access system, a security access system, is comprised of a centralcomputer, access card readers, electromagnetic door locks, and relay control cabinets.

-The central computer is located in the Property Manager's office.
+The central computer is located in the Facilities Manager's office.
 Access to the system is password protected.
 The password will be issued to persons authorized by the Property owner and Facility Manager.